Saturday, March 22, 2008

 Various regional variations of sambar exist within Tamilnadu.
 For example, in Salem, we bump into garlic in sambar.
 Moving west across Tamilnadu, we have the Gounder sambar which uses a paste of cumin, black pepper , garlic and curry leaves to flavour the sambar.
 Finely chopped tomato, onion and cilantro is added to the Gounder sambar just before serving.

 When sambar moved further west, into Kerala through the Palghat pass, in the cook pots of the migrating Iyers, it morphed to accommodate the easily available coconut and coconut oil.
-Tamarind trees being uncommon in Kerala, we see keralite sambars using yogurt or kokkum as souring agents instead of Tamarind.
+Tamarind trees being uncommon in Kerala, we see Keralite sambars using yogurt, tomato or Kodumpuli as souring agents instead of Tamarind.

 Sambars in Andhra evolved into a thick stew called pappu pulusu ( Lentil - Tamarind ).
 The technique of cooking vegetables along with tuvar dal characterizes many Andhra sambars.